 Bridgerland Technical College must receive written consent from students before disclosing any personally identifiable information from their educational records.
 Students may give the College their consent by completing a Student Release of Information form.
-This form can be found online at my.btech.edu and requires photo identification.
+Click here to download the form.
+It does require a photo identification.
 The written consent must: (a) specify the records to be released, (b) identify the party or class of parties to whom disclosure may be made, and (c) be signed and dated by the student.

 Exception: Disclosure to School Officials

 Bridgerland Technical College may release personally identifiable information from a student’s educational record without first obtaining the student’s written permission when the disclosure is to College officials who have a legitimate educational interest in the records.
 A College official is a person:

 a. employed by the College in an administrative, academic, research, or support staff position, whether full- or part-time.

 b. appointed by the Utah System of Technical Colleges Administration or Board of Trustees.

 c. employed by, under contract to, or assigned to the College to perform a special task for the benefit of the College, such as an attorney or auditor.